Toronto

 Toronto will ask city staff to look at the idea of creating a "chief resiliency officer" to help the city navigate extreme weather events, council decided at its meeting on Thursday night.

-Council decided on Thursday that idea will be part of larger review of heat relief strategy
+Idea will be part of larger review of heat relief strategy, council decided on Thursday

 Aerial (drone) images of Toronto City Hall and Nathan Phillips Square on a summer morning.